blockhousetech/tcwasm/README.md

 Under the hood, TCWasm performs symbolic execution on the WASM code file, builds semantic graph, counts time consumed for each WASM module, and summarizes the total amount of time for the task.

 Besides playing with the sample code, you can also try with other WASM code files you can find, e.g., `test.wasm`.
-Just place your code file under any folder in your host VM, then use the following command to mount that file into Docker container (use the actual code file path) and run analysis task:
+Just place your code file under any folder in your host VM, then use the following command to mount that file into Docker container (use the actual code file path) and run:

 ```bash
 $ sudo docker run -it -v /path/to/test.wasm:/root/ dockeryangzq12/tcwasm -s test.wasm -wasm -g -p ethereum